Mercy Aigbe and Adekaz channel inner royalty for Femi Adebayo's film premiere

 Iyabo Ojo recreates Queen Amina of 16th century for Femi Adebayo’s premiere

-Nollywood actress Iyabo Ojo is not strange to the concept of costume parties and this explains why she almost stole the show at Femi Adebayo’s premiere for his King of Thieves movie.
+Nollywood actress Iyabo Ojo is not a stranger to the concept of costume parties and this explains why she almost stole the show at Femi Adebayo’s premiere for his King of Thieves movie.

 The theme of the night was tagged ‘Epic & Dangerous’ and the 44-year-old movie star went above and beyond to deliver a masterpiece look.